Healthcare Marketing: Here’s What You Need to Know in 2024

 • For a healthcare professional, hearing about a product from a trusted source increases the likelihood of a recommendation.

 • For a patient, an influencer’s endorsement can instill confidence in the product and make them more likely to try it.
+That's especially true if the creator shares their real user experience.

-Pro tip: You don’t necessarily need an influencer with a large following to achieve good results.
-Instead, focus on niche engagement.
+Pro tip: You don’t necessarily need an influencer with a large following to power your content marketing strategy.

 Nano- and micro-influencers typically have the highest engagement rates and audience trust because they address specific niches.

-Think doctors, nurses, or health bloggers.
 These content creators can increase brand awareness, build trust, and accelerate sales.

 • Host virtual events: Webinars or live streams are a good source of information regarding your products.
 It also allows your influencers to interact with your audience, responding to their questions and thus increasing consumer trust.
+This strategy is also great for current patients, who can share these relevant content.

 Pro tip: Double-check regulatory guidelines when running your influencer marketing campaign, given the sensitive nature of the healthcare industry.